MarkhamLee/internet-and-iot-data-platform/README.md

     * Finance: tracking the S&P 500, T-Bills and maybe 1-2 other stocks [DONE]
         * Alpha Vantage for treasuries [DONE]
         * Finnhub for stocks [DONE]
-    * Raspberry Pi Locator: build a simple bot for consuming the RSS feed and then alerting me via Slack if the stock update is less than 12 hours old [DONE]
+    * Raspberry Pi Locator: built a simple bot for consuming the RSS feed and then alerting me via Slack if the stock update is less than 12 hours old [DONE]
     * Tracking hydration - still looking for a good way to do this that isn't 1/2 a hack or require me to build an app that is always connected/synching as opposed to being able to just connect periodically.
     * Discord - I join servers and then rarely pay attention and often miss announcements related to DIY/Makers, Podcasts I enjoy, Video Game Mods and other hobbies.
     * eBay?
 I need to explore the API more but the plan is to track auctions and automate searches for items I'm interested in.